10 Best Password Managers for Chrome in 2024: Top Deals

 4. NordPass — Streamlined Interface With Advanced Encryption

-NordPass is also one of the most secure options on the market.
+NordPass is one of the most secure options on the market.
 It protects your information with the advanced encryption protocol XChaCha20.
-This protocol is more modern than the 256-bit AES encryption that the other password managers on my list use.
-However, neither encryption standard has ever been hacked, so it’s difficult to say which is better.
+This protocol is more modern than the 256-bit AES encryption.
+However, neither encryption standard has ever been breached, so it’s difficult to say which is better.
 For added security, NordPass offers MFA in the form of USB security keys, biometrics, and backup codes, and it has its own Authenticator app.

-I really like NordPass’s password generator.
-It lets you generate passwords between 8 and 60 characters using a mix of numbers, letters, and symbols.
-There’s also a passphrase generator that lets you generate memorable phrases between 3 and 10 words.
+I really like NordPass’s password generator — which is far more customizable and comprehensive than Google’s.
+It lets you generate passwords between 8 and 60 characters using numbers, letters, and symbols.
+And unlike Google, NordPass has a passphrase generator that lets you generate memorable phrases between 3 and 10 words.
+That being said, I still prefer 1Password’s smart generator, which is far more convenient.

 4. NordPass — Streamlined Interface With Advanced Encryption

-Premium customers also get the ability to protect sensitive files.
-You can upload up to 3 GB of files to secure servers by attaching them to your NordPass account.
+NordPass also provides zero-knowledge encrypted file storage — so it’s impossible for NordPass to access, decrypt, or even interact with your files.
+Google Drive is encrypted, but it isn’t zero-knowledge.
+NordPass Premium users can upload up to 3 GB of files to secure servers by attaching them to their NordPass account — you can also get up to 2 TB storage with NordLocker.
 Though it only works on desktop and iOS devices, I think it’s great that NordPass includes such a generous amount of storage (competitors like LastPass and Dashlane only include 1 GB per person).

 Bottom Line